EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > are unambiguous in this format.
 {: .callout}

-> ## Exercise: Take a Guess
->
-> Do you have any ideas about what we should use to fill in the sample Dockerfile
-> to replicate the installation we did above?
->
-> > ## Solution:
-> > Based on our experience above, edit the `Dockerfile` (in your text editor of choice)
-> > to look like this:
-> > ~~~
-> > FROM alpine
-> > RUN apk add --update python3 py3-pip python3-dev
-> > RUN pip install cython
-> > CMD ["python3", "--version"]
-> > ~~~
-> {: .solution}
-{: .challenge}

-The recipe provided by the `Dockerfile` shown in the solution to the preceding exercise will use Alpine Linux as the base container image, add Python 3 and the Cython library, and set a default command to request Python 3 to report its version information.

-## Create a new Docker image
+## Create a new Docker container image

 So far, we only have a text file named `Dockerfile` -- we do not yet have a container image.
 We want Docker to take this `Dockerfile`, run the installation commands contained within it, and then save the resulting container as a new container image.
 To do this we will use the `docker image build` command.

-We have to provide `docker image build` with two pieces of information:
+We have to provide `docker image build` with three pieces of information:
-- the location of the `Dockerfile`
+- The platform to build the container image for.
+This will usually be `linux/amd64` to make a container image compatible with x86 HPC systems.
-- the name of the new container image.
-Remember the naming scheme from before?
-You should name your new image with your Docker Hub username and a name for the container image, like this: `USERNAME/CONTAINER_IMAGE_NAME`.
+- The name of the new container image.
+To make uploading to Docker Hub easier, you should name your new image with your Docker Hub username and a name for the container image, like this: `USERNAME/CONTAINER_IMAGE_NAME`.
+- The location of the `Dockerfile`.

 All together, the build command that you should run on your computer, will have a similar structure to this:

 ~~~
-$ docker image build -t USERNAME/CONTAINER_IMAGE_NAME .
+$ docker image build --platform linux/amd64 -t USERNAME/CONTAINER_IMAGE_NAME .
 ~~~
 {: .language-bash}